Gabriel Terra: National Government (1931-1938)

+Flag used by Marzism (Sector of Gabriel Terra within the Colorado Party) in honor of the "Revolution of the Year 33," for the 1938 elections in Uruguay.

-On 1 March 1931, he assumed the Presidency of the Republic for the period 1931-1935.
+On 1 M. 1931, he assumed the Presidency of the Republic for the period 1931-1935.
 He opposed the Constitution of 1918 from the beginning, claiming that it was an unviable system that generated ungovernability.
 In 1932 the economic and political crisis worsened, so in November of that year he finally separated from the leading figures of Batllismo and began a tour of the interior of the country in favor of constitutional reform, instigating the mobilization of thousands of farmers through the center of Montevideo.
 On 1 April a "March on Montevideo" was organized, inspired by the March on Rome of Benito Mussolini, and the farmers paraded on Larrañaga Avenue to the "Centro Eúskaro" along with thousands of people, managing to unite the support of the rural sectors and independent revolutionaries.

 On the night of 31 March 1933, with the support of the National Police, led by Baldomir Ferrari, the Armed Forces, more than 70% of the Batllismo with the former presidents Claudio Williman, José Serrato, Juan Campisteguy, the Vierismo, the Riverismo and the majority sector of the National Party, led by Luis Alberto de Herrera, carried out a coup d'état by which the National Council of Administration, the Parliament and the Chamber of Senators.
 The period inaugurated by said coup is known as "Terra's dictatorship", named by the putschists as "Third Republic" or "March Government", who give the Coup d'etat the name of "March Revolution".

 He established a progressive and anti-liberal government that was opposed by Batllismo, the Independent Whites (liberals), the Socialist Party of Uruguay and the Communist Party of Uruguay (Left).
 In 1934 he promulgated a new constitution, which was in full force until 1942.
 It restricted the immigration of "alcoholics, mentally ill and disabled", decriminalized homosexuality, recognized new rights that the State should guarantee, such as the right to strike, right to housing, right to work, right to health, right to food, protection of children and the family, equality between both sexes, Women's suffrage, an increased state control in the economy, with new sections and articles for the Autonomous Entities and Decentralized Services, the State control on trusted capitals and oligopolies and the prohibition of usury.
 He was elected Constitutional President again for the period 1934-1938, and held office until 19 June 1938.

 National policies and international relations

-Speech by Dr. Gabriel Terra to thousands of workers in 1937, U.T.E Magazine.
-He ends by saying:"While the men of the opposition discuss whether or not they should go to vote, you workers of the Homeland work to carry out this great work.
-We want the progress of the country, we want a powerful country, we want an independent country, Long live the Homeland!
-Long live the workers of my country!
-Long live the March Revolution!".